michael-giannini/SideLineTestApp/README.md

 }
 ```

+### Creating an Activity

 When creating your new activities and tests, use the `Empty Activity` template for your View class, and simply create individual classes for the ViewModel and Model.
+To use this template click File>New>Activity>Empty Template and ensure that 'Generate Layout File' is selected.

 Classes should be placed in the appropriate existing folders.
 Folders for the View, Model, and ViewModel exist, and all other classes should be placed in the standalone folder.
 Within the project, View, ViewModel, and Model folders have been created.
 When creating a new test, place each file in the respective folder.
 For other files, place in the `standalone` folder.